-We shows that in bi-axial antiferromagnets, the injection of spin currents into the DW is an effective way to create and move a BL.
+We show that in bi-axial antiferromagnets, the injection of spin currents into the DW is an effective way to create and move a BL.
 The dynamic state of this BL generates a time-varying torque, which can be detected through the inverse spin-Hall effect.
-The dynamics of such a BL is analogous to a fluxon in a LJJ, where injected spin torque act as an electric current between two superconductors.
-In contrast to an LJJ the damping rate here can reach substantially high values and be of the same order as the intrawall characteristic frequency.
-The description of the BL dynamics in this case requires to account the structural changes of a DW caused by the spin current.
+The dynamics of such a BL is analogous to a fluxon in an LJJ, where injected spin torque act as an electric current between two superconductors.
+In contrast to an LJJ, the damping rate here can reach substantially high values and be of the same order as the intrawall characteristic frequency.
+The description of the BL dynamics, in this case, requires accounting for the structural changes of a DW caused by the spin current.

 The BL spin texture is not the only magnetic analog to Josephson systems \cite{hill_spin-torque-biased_2018, khymyn_antiferromagnetic_2017}.
 However, it has the potential to be utilized in LJJ-inspired applications due to the additional degree of freedom provided by the DW that hosts a BL.
 A DW can serve as a reconfigurable transmission line that can be placed at a specific location within the device using a perpendicularly polarized spin current \cite{ovcharov_spin_2022, hartmann_nonlocal_2021}.